rbb-data/api-starter/README.md

 > **Note**
 >
-> To make the environment variables defined in `env.cloud` to be known to the cloud environment, go to your deployed function in the cloud, click "Edit" and manually add all environment variables in `.env.cloud`.
+> To make the environment variables defined in `.env.cloud` known to the cloud environment, go to your deployed function in the cloud, click "Edit" and manually add all environment variables in `.env.cloud`.
 You'll only need to do this once.